Shantou Guangdong, China Travel Guide

 Shantou Old Town street view with conventional buildings and people.

-Shantou forms an useful part of the Chaoshan region, a distinct cultural and geographical area that also contains the neighboring cities of Chaozhou to the north and Jieyang to the west.
+Shantou forms an useful part of the Chaoshan region, a distinct cultural and geographical area that also contains the neighboring cities of Chaozhou to the north and Jieyang westward.
 This regional connection means that a visit to Shantou often provides natural opportunities to explore its sister cities, each offering variations on the shared Teochew culture.
 The city's immediate surroundings feature a mix of urban development and natural beauty.
 The coastal areas boast several beautiful beaches and offer fresh seafood, while the inland regions include fertile plains and low-lying hills.

 The city sits at its mouth, leading into the South China Sea, fostering its role as a significant port.